 Take some water in the tea kettle and heat it.
-On heating, water K is converted to vapour.
+On heating, water Kettle is converted to vapour.
 If we place a plate in front of the emerging vapours then the steam condenses to form water again.
 (Figure 5.1).

 When we stretch out a rubber band or a cycle tube it expands but on release it regains its original shape.
-Kettle we remove the cause for change (heating or stretching) the change occurs in the reverse direction.